-PARENT / GUARDIAN NOTES:
+PARENT NOTES:

-Please see the "Campground Rules for Adults" discussion on the BPSA Trailhead website and the BPSA Youth Protection Guidelines.
+Please see the "Campground Rules for Adults" discussion on the BPSA Basecamp and the BPSA Youth Protection Guidelines.

-"Never do for a Scout what he[she] can do for himself [herself]."
+"Never do for a Scout what he can do for himself."
 Sir Robert Baden-Powell

-1. Two deep coed leadership, always.
+- 1. Two deep coed leadership, always.
 No adults in tents with scouts, or alone in camp or on the trail except if it is parent & child only.
-There will be opposite sex tents except for family tents and toilet facilities as well.

-2. Scouts need to learn how to do things by themselves or with their peers.
+There will be opposite sex tents except for family tents and toilet facilities as well. - 2.
+Scouts need to learn how to do things by themselves or with their peers.
 Adults are here to coach, not do.
 If Scouts need to be shown, the adult can demonstrate a skill, but then the Scout should do it on their own, or at least try.
-We are more interested in Scouts doing than being perfect.

-3. This is a youth-centered outing, with diverse families present.
+We are more interested in Scouts doing than being perfect. - 3.
+This is a youth-centered outing, with diverse families present.
 What may be acceptable alone with your family may not be with the group.
-Set a good example: no swearing, no drinking, no smoking and do not talk over Scouts or other adult leaders when they are addressing the group.

-4. Please review the "10 Essentials for Timberwolf Cubs" in your Timberwolf Handbook or on our website before helping your child pack for their trip.
+Set a good example: no swearing, no drinking, no smoking and do not talk over Scouts or other adult leaders when they are addressing the group. - 4.
+Please review the Essentials for Otter Scout Hiking in your Otter Handbook before helping your child pack for their trip.